JangheeCho15/JangheeCho15.github.io/_pages/about.md

 I am an Assistant Professor at the [Division of Industrial Design](https://cde.nus.edu.sg/did/) at [National University of Singapore](https://nus.edu.sg/).

-I am looking for highly-motivated PhD students with a strong interest in HCI and Design Research.
-If you're enthusiastic about these areas of study, please send me your CV along with a brief introduction of your research interests.

 > I am looking for highly-motivated PhD students with a strong interest in HCI and Design Research.
 If you're enthusiastic about these areas of study, please send me your CV along with a brief introduction of your research interests.
 {: .block-tip }